 - multistructural – characterised by verbs such as describe, list, classify

 - relational – characterised by verbs such as apply, integrate, analyse, explain

 - extended abstract – characterised by verbs such as theorise, generalise, reflect.

-How might your learning activities provide students with opportunities to progress through these levels?
-Once you start thinking about this, you might want to change the verbs that form the basis of your learning outcomes.
+Once you start thinking about how your learning activities can provide students with opportunities to progress through these levels, you might want to change the verbs that form the basis of your learning outcomes.

 Aligning learning outcomes with teaching goals

-We call the process of aligning learning activities, learning outcomes and assessment with the course and program goals "curriculum mapping".
-When we conduct curriculum mapping at program level, we connect these 3 elements with the development of the program's stated goals or graduate attributes.
+The process of aligning learning activities, learning outcomes and assessment with the course and program goals is called "curriculum mapping".
+At the program level, these three elements are connected with the development of the program's stated goals or graduate attributes.

 With aligning (or curriculum mapping), staff review a given course's: